Alphington Link

 Investment: $9.1 million

-However, Alphington residents seeking to access the Darebin-Yarra Trail, which runs right though their suburb, have not had any safe and practical way to access it.
+Alphington residents seeking to access the Darebin-Yarra Trail, which runs right though their suburb, have not had any safe and practical way to access it.
 Residents must go either through Sparks Reserve in Ivanhoe or via Willsmere-Chandler Park in Kew East.
 For many this means travelling along the busy Heidelberg Road which is neither safe nor convenient, particularly for school children using this route.

-In recognition of the value of building a new local link, in 2017 the Andrews Labor government committed to making it happen, and since being elected I have been working with the community and within government to deliver on that promise.
+In recognition of the value of building a new local link, in 2017 the Victorian Labor government committed to making it happen, and since being elected I have been working with the community and within government to deliver on that promise.

 Through an extensive process of community engagement to inform technical development of plans, designs and option, it was ultimately found that the most direct route for the Alphington Link goes through a parcel of land privately owned by the Latrobe Golf Club.